angular-starter-kit/generator-angular-pro/generators/app/templates/_README.md

 protractor  | Launch e2e tests using protractor. tsd         | Download and update all TypeScript definitions for Bower dependencies.

+When building the application, you can specify the target environment using the flag `--environment <name>`.

+The default build environment is `production`.
+See [this documentation](docs/build-environments.md) for more details about multiple build environments management.

 # Coding guides

 - [JavaScript](docs/coding-guides/javascript.md)